Quinoa and Brussels Sprouts Salad is the perfect side for grilled hot dogs, steak, or chicken. It’s flavorful and pairs well with everything. Yum!

 - salt and pepper

-- Rinse the Brussels sprouts throughly and discard discolored outer leaves.
+Rinse the Brussels sprouts thoroughly and discard discolored outer leaves.
 Slice the Brussels sprouts thinly.

-- Prepare the dressing by mixing together all of the ingredients in bowl.
+Prepare the dressing by mixing together all of the ingredients in bowl.
 Mix until the mustard has been incorporated evenly.
-Drizzle the dressing over the salad and mix the salad to fully incorporate.
+Drizzle the dressing over the salad and mix to fully incorporate.